Keyboard shortcuts

 • Single source of truth for what data/actions are available

-3. Security and Boundaries by Design
+3. Security and boundaries by design

 MCP provides natural security boundaries: